 Most importantly, this ESMP guides the Contractor on critical road segments that need special care if they are to be maintained.
 Noting that local communities were engaged and their concerns were integrated in the management strategy.
-However, engaging stakeholders including local communities is a continuous process that needs to be effectively adopted by the Contractor.
+However, engaging stakeholders is a continuous process that needs to be effectively adopted by the Contractor.